wp-plugins/shopp-video-tutorials/readme.txt

 Stable tag: 1.0
 License: GPLv2

-Learn Shopp for your WordPress admin dashboard.
+Learn how to use the Shopp e-commerce plugin from your WordPress admin.

 == Description ==